johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/BuildingOverview.md

 components to which they apply.
 As mentioned before, the starter kit comes with some predefined token implementations that can be modified or extended to match this design.
-In the case where the site is being rebuilt from an existing site or and the original assets are not available, or if the agency does not work with design systems, the tokens will have to be determined by inspecting and reverse engineering the existing site.
+In the case where the site is being rebuilt from an existing site or the original assets are not available, or if the agency does not work with design systems, the tokens will have to be determined by inspecting and reverse engineering the existing site.